mattyoung101/team-dv-2019/README.md

 ## License
 This code is currently proprietary and confidential to Brisbane Boys' College and Team Deus Vult.
 No redistribution or use outside BBC teams is permitted.

-Note: At some point, the code may be re-licensed under the BSD 4-Clause or MPL.
+_At some point, the code may be re-licensed under the BSD 4-Clause or MPL._

-## Libraries used
+## Libraries and licenses
-- ESP-IDF: Apache 2 license
+- ESP-IDF: Apache 2
 - Embedded MotionDriver: see License.txt in components/eMD
 - DG_dynarr: Public Domain
 - HandmadeMath: Public Domain